 To be clear, the screen is wider for a reason.
 At the very least, the improvement makes it easy for you to receive better notifications and even read text messages without turning to your phone.
 Fitbit hasn’t added the ability to receive or reject calls directly from Charge 3.
 And we don’t see them adding such a cool feature to the device anytime soon.

 For overall appearance, the standard model has a graphite body with a black silicone strap and the Special Edition model features a rose gold body with a woven band.
 One of the things that we love about the design is that it features interchangeable straps.
-Because of this flexibility, you can personalize it by giving it a custom look for casual or professional outfit.
+Because of this flexibility, you can personalize it by giving it a custom look for a casual or professional outfit.

 Fitbit Charge 3 Features